 Thinking Outside the Box to Engage Financial Advisors and Grow AUM

-Asset managers can differentiate through the development of new products that help advisors better serve their existing clients and appeal to a broader spectrum of investors.
-Asset managers are leaning towards vehicles and strategies that address investors’ current priorities, interests, and demands.
+Look to offer new vehicles and strategies that address investors’ current priorities, interests and demands.
+You might consider tax-efficient vehicles, such as ETFs, that address growing concern about an increase in capital gains rates, especially among high-net-worth investors.
 For example, over half of the firms surveyed in a 2021 Financial Advisor Survey said tax strategies have become a more important objective for their clients.
 Tax-efficient vehicles, such as ETFs, that address growing concerns about an increase in capital gains rates, especially among high-net-worth investors are being considered by asset managers.
 In addition, managers are developing portfolios that emphasize environmental, governance, and social (ESG) factors to appeal to the swelling ranks of investors who favor a sustainable or impact-investing approach.

 While turnkey asset management programs (TAMPs) have been around for a while, they have experienced tremendous growth as of late.
 Managers are recognizing TAMPs as a conduit to gain broader access to advisors and improve their client experience.
 For example, UBS recently announced a partnership to distribute its alternatives solutions through the Envestnet and iCapital platforms.
 This partnership enables a fully digital subscription process for alternative investments including Anti-Money Laundering and Know Your Client features and real-time reporting.
 Moves like this help firms to offer digital solutions to replace the historically paper-intensive, cumbersome experiences while strengthening advisor efficiency.

-In summary, these trends, although influenced by COVID-19, are a by-product of technological advancement.
-The world has dramatically changed.
-We know this.
-So, asset managers are embracing the need to keep up, as they have done for decades before.
-Managers will continue to re-evaluate their strategies and implement new digital sales and marketing methods.
-Additionally, they will adopt forms of technology that strengthen relationships to engage financial advisors and grow AUM.
+These trends, although influenced by the global pandemic, are a by-product of technological advancement.
+The world has dramatically changed, so asset managers must continue to re-evaluate their strategies, implement new digital sales and marketing tactics, and adopt technology to engage financial advisors and grow AUM.

 Looking for a martech partner to help your investment firm automate and streamline your marketing and sales process?
 Contact us today for a complimentary strategy session.Here are some related resources that might interest you: